-- 8.8.6 The invitation to tender shall state the evaluation criteria, including subcriteria and sub-sub criteria (where used), weightings and scoring criteria that will be applied in the award of the Contract.
-These criteria must be capable of objective assessment, including price and other relevant factors, please refer to Contract Standing Order 8.12 Acceptance of Tenders. - 8.8.7 The invitation to tender shall also include (where possible) the terms and conditions that will apply to the Contract.
+- a) Statement that the tendering process will be conducted within the Council's e-procurement portal; - b) Full instructions on how to submit their tender to this system; - c) Advice as to the deadline for submission of tenders to this system. - d) A specification detailing requirements; - 8.8.8 The invitation to tender shall also include state the evaluation criteria, including sub-criteria and sub-sub criteria (where used), weightings and scoring criteria that will be applied in the award of the Contract.
+These criteria must be capable of objective assessment, including price and other relevant factors, please refer to Contract Standing Order 8.12 Acceptance of Tenders. - 8.8.9 The invitation to tender shall also include (where possible) the terms and conditions that will apply to the Contract.